Prabowo Subianto: Political gaffes

 On 18 September 2017, at the launch of a book on his father's political economy theory, Prabowo made a speech warning Indonesia could break apart in 2030.
 "In other countries, they have made studies, where the Republic of Indonesia has been declared no more in 2030," he said.
 A video clip of the speech was posted to Gerindra's official Facebook page on 18 March 2018.
 When asked which studies Prabowo was referring to, Gerindra official M. Husein Mohi said, "Prabowo Subianto has read various writings of people that are outside the country, intellectual observers that exist.
 You can also see them online."
-It was subsequently revealed the "studies" were actually a 2015 science-fiction war novel called Ghost Fleet by American authors August Cole and P. W. Singer.
+It was subsequently revealed the "studies" were actually a 2015 science-fiction war novel called Ghost Fleet by US authors August Cole and P. W. Singer.
 A note by the authors at the start of the book states: "The following was inspired by real-world trends and technologies.
 But, ultimately, it is a work of fiction, not prediction."
 Bemused by Prabowo citing the book, Singer posted on Twitter: "Indonesian opposition leader cites #GhostFleet in fiery campaign speeches...
 There have been many unexpected twists and turns from this book experience, but this may take the cake."